My Studies

 Past

 My engineering studies focussed mainly on electromagnetics, with a variety of control systems, signal processing and digital systems thrown in.
 My Master's dissertation was on a cryptography policy for a distributed utility metering system, as a contribution to work being done on a unified system for Europe.
-In the business studies, I specialised in Aviation Management, with the emphasis on ergonomics, decision-making and safety management.
-I was part of the first group to tackle the newly-introduced Aviation Management degree, starting in 1999.
+In the business studies, I specialised in aviation management, with the emphasis on ergonomics, decision-making and safety management.
+I was in the first group to tackle the newly-introduced Aviation Management degree, starting in 1999.
 I managed to complete the degree in the minimum period of three years, the only part-time student to do so.
-Given my rather chequered academic past, I was rather pleased.
+Given my rather chequered academic past, I was pleased.
+I managed to repeat the performance with the BTh, also completing it part-time within the three-year minimum period.

 During 2001, I also took second-year courses in German Grammar and German Literature at the University of South Africa.
 I'd had occasion to practice my German to the extent that it had become fairly fluent, and I decided to take the opportunity to learn the grammar a little more rigorously.
 The subjects ended up being a lot of work, but I certainly achieved my objectives.
-Judging by the results, it seems that I've even achieved my lecturers' objectives!
+Judging by the results, it seems that I'd even achieved my lecturers' objectives!
+One day when I'm grown up, I want to achieve CEFR C1—real soon now.

-From 2002 to 2003, I studied Russian, Astronomy and some Physics.
+From 2002 to 2003, I studied Russian, Astronomy and some Physics, also through Unisa.
 Nothing serious--just a bit of fun.

 Present